 The Science and Theory Behind Hyperbaric Oxygen Therapy

-In the 1960s, Dutch doctors began experimenting with the use of hyperbaric therapy in combination with a pure oxygen atmosphere, in order to flood the patient’s tissues with extra oxygen.
-They found that the combination of high pressure and pure oxygen had extremely beneficial results, enabling patients to fight off severe infections and making heart and lung operations easier.
-Their work has led to HBOT being accepted by mainstream medicine, and allowing us to benefit from it today.
+In the 1960s, Dutch doctors began experimenting with the use of hyperbaric therapy in combination with a pure oxygen atmosphere.
+They did this in order to flood the patient’s tissues with extra oxygen.
+They found that the combination of high pressure and pure oxygen had extremely beneficial results.
+This enabled patients to fight off severe infections and making heart and lung operations easier.
+Furthermore, their work has led to HBOT being accepted by mainstream medicine and allows us to benefit from it today.

 Does Hyperbaric Oxygen Therapy Work?

 The answer to that is a qualified yes.
 HBOT is well established as a treatment for several kinds of severe medical conditions.
-For example, it has been shown to be helpful with severe medical conditions such as gas gangrene,caused by bacteria that need an anaerobic (oxygen-less) environment to survive.
+Gas gangrene is one of several medical conditions that benefit from HBOT.

 As with any new medical treatment, there are always true believers (or scammers) who make overblown claims.
-If you look around online, you can find people who claim their hyperbaric chambers are effective against cancer, autism, HIV, or diabetes.
-More seriously, scientists are now exploring the use of hyperbaric oxygen in treating post-traumatic stress disorder caused by brain injuries, allieviating Alzheimer’s disease, and even possible uses in dentistry.
+Numerous people online claim their hyperbaric chambers are effective against cancer, autism, HIV, or diabetes.
+On another note, scientists are now exploring the use of hyperbaric oxygen in treating post-traumatic stress disorder.
+People getting these stress disorders may be caused by brain injuries and alleviating Alzheimer’s disease.
+Hyperbaric chambers may even have possible uses in dentistry.

-But on the other hand, a study done a few years ago on a group of eleven Brazilian jujitsu fighters found no measurable benefit in training recovery from hyperbaric oxygen, and suggested that any increased performance the athletes felt might have simply been a placebo effect.
+Researchers have done a study done a few years ago on a group of eleven Brazilian jiujitsu fighters.
+They found no measurable benefit in training recovery from hyperbaric oxygen.
+Furthermore, they suggested that any increased performance the athletes felt might have simply been a placebo effect.

 But a study done on eleven people is hardly conclusive, and there will be many more studies done before hyperbaric oxygen is proven effective for sports recovery or not.
 And until then, the top fighters, who are always looking for any edge they can find, will continue to be at the front of testing new methods to overcome the limitations of the human body.

 If you’re wondering whether HBOT can benefit you, it’s always important to talk to your doctor first.
-You should also check with your health insurance provider — many insurers will cover the cost of hyperbaric therapy, but only when it’s used for certain conditions, such as infections or injury.
+People should always check with their health insurance providers.
+Insurers will usually cover the cost of hyperbaric therapy.
+Though, only when it’s used for certain conditions.
+For example, infections or injury.